bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
 * Playing doesn't work from one song to the next?
 * Somehow the wormhole fix doesn't work for Vegan going to Odin in chivalry.
+* Selected nav snowglobe shouldn't hover.
+* Snowglobe should highlight if song title is hovered.

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.